aws-amplify/amplify-data/packages/e2e-tests/node/README.md

 ## Running the test locally

-1. Get `amplify_outputs.json` contents from team SSM and save to a file with that name in this directory
+1. Run `npx ampx sandbox`
 1. `npm run install:no-lock`
 1. `npm run e2e-node` to run test

-Note: `amplify_outputs.json` files are ignored by Git in this directory, so you do not have to delete them manually.
+Note: `amplify_outputs.json` and `.amplify/*` files are ignored by Git in this directory, so you do not have to delete them manually.

 ## Updating backend